• Skip to primary navigation

 Cake mixture in a red silicone bundt pan.

-Step #4: Spray the silicone cake pan with cooking spray oil and fill halfway with batter.
+Photo #4: Spray the silicone bundt cake pan with cooking spray oil and pour batter by filling halfway with the cake batter.
 Bake for 45-50 minutes or until you can stick a fork in and it can come out clean.

 Baked lemon cake in a red silicone pan.

-Step #5: Remove the bundt pan from the oven and allow it to cool for 30 minutes prior to frosting the cake.
+Photo #5: Remove the bundt pan from the oven and allow for the cake cool for 30 minutes prior to frosting the cake.

 Frosting ingredients in a clear bowl.